stahta01/codeblocks_r7456/src/plugins/contrib/SpellChecker/readme.txt

 SpellChecker plugin

 It can be configured (through OnlineSpellChecking.xml file) which lexer-styles have to be spell-checked.
 Sample config file provides: spell-check only comments in C/C++, VHDL and Verilog and spell-check sources for LaTeX.
 It needs dictionaries (from OpenOffice) to work correctly.

 Hunspell is used for the spell checker and wxSpellChecker (from wxCode) for the GUI.
-Code::Blocks project files (msw and linux) are provided (tested on winXP-sp3 and fedora 11).
+Em::Blocks project files (msw and linux) are provided (tested on winXP-sp3 and fedora 11).
 For linux, hunspell is assumed to be installed as a system library.
 MyThes is used for the thesaurus.

 Dictionaries for hunspell and MyThes can be downloaded from "http://wiki.services.openoffice.org/wiki/Dictionaries" OOo 2.x files.
 OOo 3.x Extensions (.oxt) are zip'ed archives containing these files.
 The